Jaunesnysis/EventSync/README.md

 Open your browser at:
 http://localhost:8080

+## Summary
 The interface lets you:

-Create new events
+- Create new events

-Submit participant feedback
+- Submit participant feedback

-View feedback sentiment (POSITIVE / NEUTRAL / NEGATIVE)
+- View feedback sentiment (POSITIVE / NEUTRAL / NEGATIVE)

-See automatic event sentiment summaries
+- See automatic event sentiment summaries